 - A. Critical Care Inter-Facility Patient Transport Physician Director/Training/Education & Quality Improvement - 1.
 Ambulance services that utilize this protocol must designate a Critical Care Inter-Facility Patient Transport Physician Director. - 2.
-The Critical Care Inter Facility Patient Transport Physician Director will be responsible for: - a.
-Oversight of a quality improvement program for Critical Care Interfacility Patient Transports - b.
-Oversight of the training/education curriculum for EMS personnel trained under this protocol. - B. The Critical Care training curriculum, inclusive of the Expanded Scope ALS training, must meet or exceed the MDHHS Critical Care Patient Inter-Facility Transport Curriculum that is current at the time of training, and be approved by the Agency's Critical Care Physician Director and HEMS MCA in advance of training implementation.
+The Critical Care Inter Facility Patient Transport Physician Director will be responsible for: - i.
+Oversight of a quality improvement program for Critical Care Interfacility Patient Transports - ii.
+Oversight of the training/education curriculum for EMS personnel trained under this protocol. - B. The Critical Care training curriculum, inclusive of the Expanded Scope ALS training, must meet or exceed the MDHHS Critical Care Patient Inter-Facility Transport Curriculum that is current at the time of training, and be approved by the Agency's Critical Care Physician Director and HEMS MCA in advance of training implementation. - C. Documentation of Critical Care initial and annual refresher education, including the curriculum used and a list of the trained Paramedics approved by the Agency Physician Director, must be submitted to HEMS MCA with the annual license renewal package and at the request of the MCA.